A kind of disgusted amusement

 by Simon Wooldridge Last updated:

-Simon’s ‘relentless pursuit of justice’ when it comes to consumer online experiences aligns perfectly with No Wagering’s fairness philosophy.
-Punitive wagering requirements and burying important things in the small print drive him to despair.
+Simon’s ‘relentless pursuit of justice’ around consumer online experiences aligns perfectly with the No Wagering philosophy.
+Punitive wagering requirements and important things hidden in the small print drive him to despair.
 Helping point players in the direction of no wagering bonuses on great games gives him a warm fuzzy feeling.